Are you concerned your child is not reaching language milestones? Are they having difficulties participating at school?

 We can support your child’s reading, writing and spelling skills.

-Children learn foundational literacy skills in their preschool years.
-This is then developed from the beginning of their school years, where they learn to decode words, spelling patterns and rules.
+Children begin developing foundational literacy skills in their preschool years.
+As they move into their early school years, these skills continue to grow as they learn to decode words, recognise spelling patterns, and develop reading fluency and comprehension.

 When children experience difficulties in their literacy skills, this can largely impact their confidence in the school setting.
 We aim to foster a learning environment for your child where they feel they can ‘have a go’, without the pressure, and with more fun.